Joojoobee87/kids_in_tow/README.md

 General photos used throughout the site including homepage image were downloaded from Canva.
 Homepage image courtesy of Susanne Jutzeler from Pexels at Canva. https://www.canva.com/photos/MADGv2UTqSs-two-girls-sitting-on-brown-bench-near-body-of-water/

-The majority of photos included in the website were taken by myself however, there may be a couple of images taken from the sites listed above to enhance the number of images in the carousel where I didn’t have images of my own to include.
+The majority of photos included in the website were taken by myself however, there are a couple of images taken from the sites listed above to enhance the number of images in the carousel where I didn’t have images of my own to include.

 ### Acknowledgements

 I received inspiration for this project from my beautiful little boy Alfie.
-We are so lucky to have an array fantastic places to enjoy right on our doorstep.
+We are so lucky to have an array of fantastic places to enjoy right on our doorstep.
 We love exploring the many wonderful places surrounding our home in Leeds and hope that we can inspire others to love these places as much as we do.